AleksiiJK/tellocontrol/README.md

 ## What kind of system are we building?
 - Drone follows ground robot and lands on the ground robot when instructed
 - Ground robot helps drone land as drone does not have a downward camera.
+## Findings
+Simulation version of tello has the camera facing straigt, whereas the real camera is pointed slightly downwards Forward camera is hard to use for landings.
+The simulation allows for much better Tello control than is possible in real life.

 ## How to install the code